Cash

 Understanding these causes is essential for developing a rehabilitation plan that will address the issue permanently rather than just temporarily alleviating the pain.
 Each cause requires a specific approach to strengthening and stretching to restore the biomechanics of the knee

-Ongoing implementation of preventive exercises after the completion of therapy ensures that the knee remains healthy and resistant to future strain.
-This comprehensive treatment not only eliminates pain but also significantly improves the overall stability of the leg.
+Ongoing implementation of preventive exercises after completing therapy ensures that your knee remains healthy and resilient against future sports demands or daily activities.
+This comprehensive treatment at our center not only eliminates pain but also significantly improves the overall stability and strength of the entire

 Why does pain occur directly below the kneecap?